MicrosoftDocs/PowerShell-Docs/reference/7.0/ThreadJob/Start-ThreadJob.md

 ### -ThrottleLimit

 This parameter limits the number of jobs running at one time.
 As jobs are started, they are queued and wait until a thread is available in the thread pool to run the job.
-The default limit is 5.
+The default limit is 5 threads.

 The thread pool size is global to the PowerShell session.
 Specifying a **ThrottleLimit** in one call sets the limit for subsequent calls in the same session.